Mental health currently represents one of the biggest healthcare challenges in the U.S. It is estimated that:

 - One-half of all chronic mental illnesses begin by the age of 14; three-quarters by the age of 24

-Yet, the problem isn’t so much the prevalence of mental illness; it’s the fact that so many people are not receiving treatment for it.
+Yet, the problem isn’t so much the prevalence or the cost of mental illness.
+It’s the fact that so many people are not receiving treatment for it.
 According to the National Alliance of Mental Illness (NAMI), nearly 60 percent of adults and 50 percent of children ages 8 – 15 with a mental illness didn’t receive mental health services in the previous year.

 Why don’t people suffering from mental illness receive the help they need?

 Under IRS Publication 502, “Medical expenses are the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.”
-For those living with mental illness, there are many treatments covered by FSAs and HSAs, including:
+For those living with mental illness, FSAs and HSAs cover many different types of behavioral health services, including:

 Many mental illnesses can be treated with prescription medicines.
 These include depression, anxiety, obsessive/compulsive and eating disorders and bi-polar disorder.